homearanya/active-escapes/src/pages/tours/pioneer-trail.md

   title: Wilderness Trail - Western Cape
   description: 'A 3-night wilderness trail in the Western Cape’s only Big-5 reserve.
 Seasoned trail guides will lead you through diverse fynbos and thicket, with some exciting wildlife encounters on foot.
 Overnight in uniquely appointed tented camps with gourmet bush dining.'
 destinationTour:
-  order: 1
+  order: 4
-  image: ../../img/generic/pp-pioneer-500.jpg
+  image: ../../img/listing/wcape-pioneer.jpg
-  tagline: Pioneering
+  title: Pioneer Trail
-  title: Wilderness Trail - Western Cape
+  description: This three-night wilderness trail traverses an 11 000 hectare, malaria-free, Big Five Game Reserve in the heart of the Garden Route, Western Cape .
+It is a true journey of discovery, as the trail leads you to three remotely located seasonal tented camps, over two full hiking days.
+Your seasoned trail guides will educate you on Gondwana’s unique biodiversity, with exciting wildlife encounters on foot.
-  description: 'A 3-night wilderness trail in the Western Cape’s only Big-5 reserve.
-Seasoned trail guides will lead you through diverse fynbos and thicket, with some exciting wildlife encounters on foot.
-Overnight in uniquely appointed tented camps with gourmet bush dining.'
+  emailLink: mailto:tours@active-escapes.co.za?subject=Pioneer Trail – Western Cape Destination Listing
 ---